gentaro-sakamoto/gentaro-sakamoto.github.io/_posts/2016-06-15-how-to-upload-photo-by-paperclip-on-aws.markdown

 ---
 published: false
-title: How to upload photo by Paperclip On AWS
+title: How To Upload Photo By Paperclip On AWS
 layout: post
 ---
 # Configuration On AWS Side